sbc64/intro-python-bio/README.md

 # Intro to python bio

 This document assumes you have no experience with python or the commandline and will hopefully get you up to speed.
-To get started with the nitty gritty go to: [Your first program!](#your-first-program).
+To get started with the nitty gritty go to: [Your first program!](#your-first-program) or read ["Introduction To Programming Using Python"](#books)

 ## Why python?